Synchromysticism

 Not that I have read the book, but I had heard Mike Clelland talk about it and Ryan before.

-Ryan reminds me of a cross between Jack Nicholson and
+Ryan reminds me of a cross between Jack Nicholson and Ryan Gosling for some reason.

 And it turns out as Ryan says in the first episode that Mike did the artwork for the podcast banner.

-Whitley Strieber's website, so it's a small synchy world it seems, considering the Powerful Owls are calling across the skies of my hometown of Brisbane right now, and that I just wrote a post featuring Mike and his owl theories yesterday -
+Mike now has a radio/podcast show called 'The Unseen' on Whitley Strieber's website, so it's a small synchy world it seems, considering the Powerful Owls are calling across the skies of my hometown of Brisbane right now, and that I just wrote a post featuring Mike and his owl theories yesterday -

 Love Calls Ring Out in the Time of Social Isolation?

-Might be time for me to blow the dust off Mike's book that I bought years back and actually read it now?
+Might be time for me to blow the dust-off Mike's book that I bought years back and actually read it now?

 No comments: